riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 | Test 24, hundred sums   | 500ms                 | Test 25    | 475ms                  | Yes       | Yes         |

 Many other tests were perfromed but only on few cases there were a perceptible improvement.

+The testa are conducted by the mean of a library developed during this course by a team of students and it can be found at https://github.com/riccardobernardi/TestLib, it was developed by Bernardi, Cecchini, Cazzaro, Zanatta, Buoso, Benetollo.